minageorge5080/PhotoWeather-App/README.md

 4. Add your changes to the index: `git add .`
 5. Commit your changes: `git commit -m 'Add some feature'`
 6. Push to the branch: `git push origin my-new-feature`
-7. Submit a pull request against the `development` branch
+7. Submit a pull request against the `main` branch

 ### License
 ```